cabforum/servercert/docs/BR.md

 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

-This method MUST NOT be used for wildcard issuance.

-This method does not allow pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing the ADN.

-This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.19 Agreed-Upon Change to Website - ACME

 Confirming the Applicant's control over the ADN by validating domain control of the ADN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555.
 The following are additive requirements to RFC 8555.